What Makes a Job "High-Risk" in the Eyes of Insurers?

 Based on the underwriter's assessment, your policy will be assigned one of the following outcomes:

 A table rating means your premium is multiplied by a factor above standard.
-Each table step (Table 2, Table 4, etc.) typically adds approximately 25% to your base premium per step.
-A flat extra is a fixed dollar amount added per $1,000 of coverage — common for jobs like logging, offshore work, and structural ironwork — and is often removed if you leave the high-risk job.
+Each table step (Table 1, Table 2, etc.) typically adds approximately 25% to your base premium per step, so Table 4 is roughly 100% over Standard and Table 8 is around 200% over Standard.
+A flat extra is a fixed dollar amount added per $1,000 of coverage, commonly in the $2 to $5 range for jobs like logging, offshore work, and structural ironwork.
+The big advantage of a flat extra is that it can often be removed if you leave the high-risk job.

-Workers in high-risk occupations generally pay 25% to 100% more than a standard-rate applicant with the same age and health profile.
-Here's a general view of how premium impacts break down by occupation:
+Workers in high-risk occupations generally pay 25% to 200% more than a standard-rate applicant with the same age and health profile, depending on the role and the carrier.
+Here's a general view of how premium impacts break down by occupation in today's market:

 | Occupation | Estimated Premium Increase | Common Underwriting Method |